-An example of the frequentist approach to find out how many of a city's voters plan to vote for Candidate A by choosing a random sample of voters and finding out their plans, then adopting the result as an estimate of the entire city's voter population's plans, along with an indication of your confidence based upon your sample size.
+An example of the frequentist approach to find out how many of a city's voters plan to vote for candidate A by choosing a random sample of voters and finding out their plans, then adopting the result as an estimate of the entire city's voter population's plans, along with an indication of your confidence based upon your sample size.
 This confidence indication typically indicates how likely the actual number is to be within some interval encompassing your calculated estimate, e.g., "99% chance that it is within a percent of the actual number."

-Using the Bayesian approach, if you have an idea of how many plan to vote for Candidate A, and check with some voters, the theorem can be used to factor the new evidence into your opinion.
-For example, if you earlier believed there is a 90% chance Candidate A would receive a majority and polling three random people reveals all three will vote for Candidate B, this naturally affects your opinion, and the theorem provides the means to calculate an exact, rational adjustment.
-Three is a very small sample, yet applying Bayes' Theorem to the Bayesian probability yields a sound result.
+Using the Bayesian approach, if you have an idea of how many plan to vote for candidate A, and check with some voters, the theorem can be used to factor the new evidence into your opinion.
+For example, if you earlier believed there is a 90% chance candidate A would receive a majority and polling three random people reveals all three will vote for candidate B, this naturally affects your opinion, and the theorem provides the means to calculate an exact, rational adjustment.
+Three is a very small sample, yet applying Bayes' theorem to the Bayesian probability yields a sound result.
 This adjustment-by-calculation is termed Bayesian inference.
 In many straight forward cases with sufficient data, this can yield a conclusion virtually matching that of the frequentist approach, but it can also be applied in situations where the frequentist method cannot, and it produces appropriate conclusions even when based on very small amounts of data.
 It also has the benefit of drawing correct conclusions from some kinds of disparate evidence, mixing apples and oranges, so to speak.
 Like any statistics method, its conclusions depend upon careful regard for what aspects of the data are truly independent.

-Reluctance to use the Bayesian approach stems from its unfamiliarity (statistics textbooks for many years didn't even mention it), the non-intuitive conclusions the theorem at times produces (though correct ones, assuming correct interpretation of the input data), the fact that it begins with an opinion (the initial Bayesian probability), which clearly affects the result and would seem to preclude objectivity in the conclusions, and that the calculations of "probabilities of probabilities" (either of which could be a sizable probability distribution) often lead to math equations that cannot be solved analytically, and very often not even through the usual numerical methods.
+Some reluctance to use the Bayesian approach stems from its unfamiliarity (statistics textbooks for many years didn't even mention it), the non-intuitive conclusions the theorem at times produces (though correct ones, assuming correct interpretation of the input data), the fact that it begins with an opinion (the initial Bayesian probability), which clearly affects the result and would seem to preclude objectivity in the conclusions, and that the calculations of "probabilities of probabilities" (either of which could be a sizable probability distribution) often lead to math equations that cannot be solved analytically, and very often not even through the usual numerical methods.
 Its revival, in addition to stemming from the world's increasing raw computational capacity, is due both to the additional conclusions that Bayesian statistics can draw (e.g., given the evidence, exactly how likely some particular distribution is to be correct), and the availability of new computational techniques that can handle the difficult math problems, in particular, Markov chain Monte Carlo (MCMC).

-Bayesian statistics has its own jargon: the Bayesian probabilities of a given application are spoken of as Prior or Posterior, for that which represents your opinion before your "study", and that which represents your opinion after factoring in the study's data.
+Bayesian statistics has its own jargon: the Bayesian probabilities of a given application are spoken of as prior or posterior, for that which represents your opinion before your "study", and that which represents your opinion after factoring in the study's data.
 Thus, phrases like: